 (i) If the administrator determines that discipline resulting in a reduction in salary, or termination, is warranted, the recommendation should be forwarded to the highest ranking administrator in the employee’s chain of command (i.e., the appropriate Vice President, Dean or Associate Provost) if the highest ranking administrator in the employee’s chain of command was not involved in the meeting with the employee.

 (ii) If the administrator determines that less severe disciplinary action is warranted, such a reprimand, minor change in duties, or additional training, the administrator may take such action and does not need to send a recommendation for such action through the chain of administrators.

-(d) If all prior administrators have approved a recommendation to reduce salary or terminate employment, the Vice President, Dean, or Associate Provost should make certain that all of the foregoing steps have been followed and prepare a written recommendation to be sent to the Provost, which should include a representation that all steps set forth above have been followed and that he/she has obtained such legal advice from the Office of the General Counsel as deemed necessary or appropriate.
+(d) If all prior administrators have approved a recommendation to reduce salary or terminate employment, the Vice President, Dean, or Associate Provost should make certain that all of the foregoing steps have been followed and prepare a written recommendation to be sent to the Provost, which should include a representation that all steps set forth above have been followed and that the responsible administrators have obtained such legal advice from the Office of the General Counsel as deemed necessary or appropriate.
 If the Provost concurs with the recommendation, the Provost shall forward the recommendation to the President.

-(e) Once a recommendation for termination or salary reduction has reached the President, he/she should decide whether the employee should be disciplined or terminated in accordance with the personnel powers that have been delegated to him/her by the Board of Governors.
-He/she should then advise the appropriate Vice President, Dean, or Associate Provost of such decision, who in turn can arrange for appropriate notifications of the result to be given to the employee.
-Pay should not be reduced or terminated until presidential approval is obtained.
+(e) Once a recommendation for termination or salary reduction has reached the President, the President will decide whether the employee should be disciplined or terminated in accordance with the personnel powers that have been delegated by the Board of Governors.
+The President should then advise the appropriate Vice President, Dean, or Associate Provost of such decision, who in turn can arrange for appropriate notifications of the result to be given to the employee.
+Pay should not be reduced or terminated until presidential approval is obtained